MayurPatil2711/Hollywood-Bollywood/README.md

 Try predicting the movie name in 2.5 minutes

-Meldic music has also been added in the background.
+Melodic music has also been added in the background.